teffland/ner-expected-entity-ratio/README.md

 # ner-expected-entity-ratio
-Implementation and experiments for Partially Supervised NER via Expected Entity Ratio in TACL 2021
+Implementation and experiments for "Partially Supervised Named Entity Recognition via the Expected Entity Ratio Loss" in TACL 2021

 Coming Soon (need to migrate from another private repo)